hms-networks/flexy-thingworx-connector/README.md

 #### Thingworx Tag Update URL
 Optional parameter which is used to set the URL for the custom tag update functionality service described in the [Tag Updates from Thingworx](#tag-updates-from-thingworx) section.

+#### Max Historical Buffer Fall Behind Mins
+Optional parameter to control the maximum number of minute(s) which the historical data queue can fall behind by.
+If the queue falls behind by this amount, only data points which are within the maximum fall behind time will be sent to Thingworx.
+If no value is specified in the configuration file, the value will be read from CONNECTOR_CONFIG_DEFAULT_MAX_HIST_BUF_FALL_BEHIND_MINS from "src/main/java/com/hms_networks/americas/sc/thingworx/TWConnectorConsts.java".
+This functionality may be disabled by setting the value to -1.

 ### Telemetry

 #### Data Source